 ASK: Does the Bible tell us who made God?
-No.

-ASK: Why?
+No. Why?
 Because no one made God.
 God made everything else.

-- 3. Display the verse visual.
+- 3. Display poster 42-P1.
 Read it as you point to each word.
 Invite the students to "read" with you. - 4.
 Help students form a chain by linking arms at the elbow.
 In verse order, give each student a section of the verse visuals you made.
-Point out the beginning and the end of the chain.
-Then recite the verse together as you point to each student's phrase.